 I love these toys they are so sturdy and practical.
 Even my ruffians can’t damage them… I love that they are easy to transport and that they spark the children’s imagination.
 I especially love the histories range as that has given rise to lots of conversations about the Romans and the Egyptians and so has helped them to learn.
 My boys and girls all love a bit of playmobil and we have a vast collection at this stage.

-They even do advent calendars which we have just ordered
+They even do advent calendars which we had last Christmas and the kids just loved.

 Despite the fact that Lego gets everywhere and bloody hurts if you stand on it, it is on my best value toys list as it gets played with endlessly in this house.
 Lego is expensive, but I find that if you get the creator ones where there is more than one thing to make or the classic boxes where there are loads of different things that they can make out of each set.
 Also the fact that they sit quietly and concentrate on the building for seemingly hours makes it a great time for me too!!
 As with other toys on this list they can also play really imaginatively with their Lego.
 My boys create their own worlds and then there is always a battle of some sort between the characters.